 This is both hilarious and cringeworthy.
 For someone who claims to have knowledge about this matter he is really heading into the mist with this one.
 Let us explain:

-- Contrary to what he claims, the organisation in question was NOT the Scottish Information Commissioner.
+- Contrary to what he claims, the organisation in question is not the Scottish Information Commissioner.
 The organisation he mentions deals with the Freedom of Information Act and has nothing to do with this matter.
 Instead, it was the Scottish Public Services Ombudsman where we brought our complaints about SNH to (see chapter 2.9).
-The ombudsman investigates, among things, crooked government organisations.
+The ombudsman is the one who is supposed to investigate, among things, crooked government organisations.
 These two organisations are therefore very different and Ross Johnston’s error serves to show how uninformed he is.

-- The ombudsman NEVER upheld the findings of SNH’s investigation.
+- Secondly, the ombudsman never upheld the findings of SNH’s investigation.
 In fact, the ombudsman never even looked into the matter.
-They did not carry out an investigation into our complaints on the grounds that we, the persons complaining, are not residents of Britain.
-This meant that the ombudsman was not permitted to investigate this matter.
+They did not carry out an investigation into our complaint on the grounds that we are not residents of Britain.
+The ombudsman claimed that he was not permitted to investigate this matter.
 As there never was an investigation by the ombudsman in the first place, SNH’s findings were never upheld.

 Ross Johnston is therefore being dishonest.
-As a senior management representative of Scottish Natural Heritage he should not be creating the impression that SNH’s investigation has been approved of by others when in fact it has not.
+As a senior management representative of Scottish Natural Heritage he should not be claiming that the findings of SNH’s investigation have been approved of by an independent government body when in fact it has not.

 1. Again, we are not exactly waiting for a new investigation when SNH has a track record of allowing staff to investigate themselves.

 2. Ross Johnston says that SNH cannot reasonably do more to help us.
-This is ironic because as far as help from SNH goes, and in particular Colin MacFadyen, they sabotaged our scientific research as much as possible.
-Attempts to block our research happened at Birk Knowes and Achanarras Quarry (see chapter 3.2), among places.
+This is ironic because as far as help from SNH goes, they sabotaged our scientific research as much as possible.
 SNH’s actions towards us have therefore been anything but ‘helping’.